android8/IPRehab/IPRehabModel/Migrations/EF CORE Code First.md

 # Entity Framework Code First with CORE Identity

-Use the `PCC_FIT_Model_CORELibrary` and the `PPC_FIT_Repository_CORELibrary` to manage the data.
+Use the `IPRehabModel`, `PatientModel`, and `UserModel` libraries to manage the data.
 To jump-start EF CORE, use the _`EF CORE Power Tools`_ to generate the codebase.
 After that, do not use the Power Tools again.
 Otherwise, it will erase all previously generated and modified code.

 ### PCC_FIT_Model_CORELibrary

-Use the `UserManager` of CORE Identity to manage the ASPNET tables in the PCC_FIT_Model_CORELibrary.
+Use the `UserManager` of CORE Identity to manage the ASPNET tables in the IPRehabModel library.

-- remove or comment out the following from PCC_FITcontext.cs if found
+- remove or comment out the following from IPRehabContext.cs if found

       public virtual DbSet<AspNetRoleClaims> AspNetRoleClaims { get; set; }
       public virtual DbSet<AspNetRoles> AspNetRoles { get; set; }